Hantavirus in the headlines: What it means for San Diego

-More than 105,000 Americans need a life-saving organ, and over 2,000 are in San Diego alone.
-Fortunately, people who use iPhones on the iOS 10 (or later) operating system can sign up to be a donor through their device.
+More than 100,000 Americans need a life-saving organ, and over 2,000 are in San Diego alone.
+Fortunately, people who use iPhones running iOS 10 (or later) can sign up to be a donor through their device.

 "On average, 16 people die every day in the U.S. because there are not enough available organs, and every eight minutes, another person is added to the transplant waiting list," says Dr. Jeffrey Halldorson, a general surgeon affiliated with Sharp Memorial Hospital.
 "This is a simple and easy way for people to make their intentions about organ donation known before a tragedy strikes."